grandady/superstore/README.md

 ORDER BY
 	total_discount DESC
 ````
+**Answer:** The top 4 cities with the highest total discounts are Philadelphia with $175.50, Houston with $143.14, Chicago with $120.50, and Dallas with $56.30.

 ### CATEGORY

 **TOP SALES AND PROFIT CATEGORY**

 **Objective:** The objective of identifying the Top Sales and Profit Category is to determine which product category generates the highest sales revenue and profit.

 ````sql